boostercloud/booster/docs/examples/cart-service/part-2-send-mutations-queries-subscriptions.md

 Before sending any subscription, you first need to connect to the websocket.

-If you are using "Postwoman" (the process is the pretty similar with the command line tool "wscat"), just go to the "Realtime" section, write your `baseWebsocketURL`, and click connect:
+If you are using "Postwoman" (the process is the pretty similar with the command line tool "wscat"), just go to the "Realtime" section, write your `websocketURL`, and click connect:

 ![Connecting to the websocket using Postwoman](img/subscription-connect-postwoman.png)